rbaumbach/JumperCables/README.md

 ## Future Goals

-- Make it 100% automated!
-Currently the scripts require usernames, passwords and login credentials throughout the execution.
 - Add logging output of the entire installation
 - Make scripts less destructive so that if they are run on a machine that isn't bare bones they don't overwrite existing configurations.